jacobhenningsson95/SynMfg_Code/README.md

 1. Run `blenderproc download cc_textures data/PBR_Textures`.
 It downloads textures from [cc0textures.com](https://cc0textures.com).
 2. To use specific material textures like metal, create a new folder named `data/Metal_Textures` and place only the metal textures from the `cc_textures` data there.

+## 3D model preparation

+This repository contains .obj files for use with this pipeline.
+To prepare other 3D models for use with the pipeline efficiently they should follow these criteria:

+1. .obj format.
+The pipeline **ONLY** handles .obj files.
+2. The different 3d models should be scaled proportionally to eachother and the models needs to be centered in world space.
+3. No overlapping vertices.
+If a model contains overlapping vertices parts of the pipeline will run inefficiently and automatic texture mapping will be less successful.
+To mitigate this Blender's `Merge vertices` function can be used to remove overlapping vertices.

 ## Configuration file